stevej/tt04-fifo-stevej/README.md

 if you haven't set `read_request` high.
 If you want to see the next item in the queue on your next read, be sure to set `read_request` high.

-`almost_full` and `almost_empty` signals exist to tell if that you can batch reads and writes. instead of checking for `full` or `empty` for each read or write attempt you can instead check `almost_full` or `almost_empty` and issue queries based on how many slots are available.
-For this design taped out in TinyTapeout 4, almost_full is 28 and almost_empty is 4.
+`almost_full` and `almost_empty` signals exist so you can batch reads and writes.
+Instead of checking for `full` or `empty` on each read or write you can instead check `almost_full` or `almost_empty` and batch read or writes based on how many slots are available.
+For this design taped out in TinyTapeout 4, almost_full means 28 of 32 slots have been used and almost_empty means that 28 of 32 slots are free.

 # Want to see your own digital design taped out to an ASIC?